baronfel/msbuild-otel-exporter/README.md

   --serviceName <serviceName>          The OpenTelemetry service name to use for the spans. [default: msbuild] --console                            Log the emitted spans to the console --oltp-endpoint <oltp-endpoint>      The OpenTelemetry endpoint to use for the spans.
+  --oltp-header <oltp-header>          Allows for adding arbitrary headers in a key=value format.
+Use this option multiple times for multiple header values.
   --zipkin-endpoint <zipkin-endpoint>  The Zipkin endpoint to use for the spans.
   -?, -h, --help                       Show help and usage information
 ```